Analysis | There’s just one little issue with the GOP’s ‘International Women’s Day’ graphic

 For the sake of comparison, here’s the same representation for the Democratic Party.

-Still whiter than the world overall, but certainly more diverse.
+Still more white — and, therefore, more White — than the world overall, but certainly more diverse.

 It’s important to note that there’s nothing wrong with the GOP’s graphic.
 It is, in fact, a representation of the diversity women represent globally.
 But it does serve as a very pointed reminder that the Republican Party itself is far, far less of a kaleidoscope.